Everyone's singing the praises of CBD and rightly so.

 CBD and medication

-Basically, CBD uses the same liver pathway for metabolism that over 60% of common medications use.
+Basically, CBD uses the same liver pathway for metabolism that over 60% of common medications used.

 It can boost or block their levels in the blood depending on how they process.

-For this reason, take CBD at least 2 yours away from medications!
+For this reason, take CBD at least 4 hours away from medications!

-Ideally, take CBD after food and your fattiest meal.
+Ideally, take CBD after food and with your fattiest meal.